-Stevia.
+- Stevia.
 If you want tooth-friendly sweetness, stevia is a good choice.
-Choose powdered extract, powdered stevia leaf, or a plain or flavored liquid stevia extract (but not a glycerin-based one; see Glycerin, above).
+Choose powdered extract, powdered stevia leaf, or a plain or flavored liquid stevia extract.

 - Adding more baking soda helps keep your paste firmer in warm weather.
 Adding less baking soda makes it less firm, which makes dispensing it easier in the winter if your house is cool.